EldadHellerman/8086-computer/8086 board/README.md

 ### Co-Processor
 - Mircocontroller used to control the 8086 (generating clock and reset signals), programming the memory and generating interrupts.
+- Clock source: if I dont want to generate 33% duty cycle, than maybe a lower frequency 50% duty cycle instead.
+  (make 66% of 8MHz the 50% of frequency - which is 6MHz).
 - Maybe also act as peripherals (with or without interrupts): timers, UART, mouse (input from touch screen), SD card interface, etc...
 - Resistvive touch screen connector.
 - USB to UART convertor (SILABS CP2102).